-- Regional average tuition and fees for resident undergraduates at public four-year institutions were $9,759 in 2019-20, a 2.1 percent increase from 2018-19.
+- Regional average tuition and fees for resident undergraduates at public four-year institutions were $10,309 in academic year (AY) 2022-23, an increase of 2.8% from AY 2021-22.

-- Regional average in-district tuition and fees at two-year institutions increased 3.1 percent from 2018-19 to $4,025 in 2019-20.
+- Regional average in-district tuition and fees at public two-year institutions, excluding California, were $4,303 in AY 2022-23 and increased 2.0% from the year prior.

 - Every state in the region increased or maintained state fiscal support in FY 2023 compared to FY 2022.

 - Total state financial aid dollars in the West have increased substantially in the past decade with more aid being awarded based on need than the national average.

 - Although tuition, appropriations, and financial aid trends indicate a positive economic situation in recent years, institutions and systems face considerable challenges in declining enrollment and rising costs.